Vet Next Door FAQs

 Do I have to vaccinate my pet?

-Yes and no. There are State and County requirements that your pet be vaccinated for Rabies, as this is a matter of public safety.
+Yes and no. Our hospital policy requires all pets be vaccinated for Rabies for service from our hospital.
+There are State and County requirements that your pet be vaccinated for Rabies, as this is a matter of public safety.
 If your pet were to bite someone or another animal, they are required to quarantine, and the type of quarantine is based on their vaccination status.
 Fines from the County may also be incurred if your pet is not properly vaccinated for Rabies.
 Other vaccines are considered either core or elective.
 Your veterinarian can discuss which vaccinations are recommended for your pet.

 Is it REALLY necessary to give my dog or cat flea, tick, and heartworm prevention?